JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-05-02-sbiobertresolve_umls_drug_substance_en.md

 ])

-data = spark.createDataFrame([["""She was immediately given hydrogen peroxide 30 mg to treat the infection on her leg, and has been advised Neosporin Cream for 5 days.
-She has a history of taking magnesium hydroxide 100mg/1ml and metformin 1000 mg."""]]).toDF("text")
+data = spark.createDataFrame([["She was immediately given hydrogen peroxide 30 mg to treat the infection on her leg, and has been advised Neosporin Cream for 5 days.
+She has a history of taking magnesium hydroxide 100mg/1ml and metformin 1000 mg."]]).toDF("text")

 result = pipeline.fit(data).transform(data)
 ```